 These cut-out slits have a mesh background.
 I love the beaded edges.

-This is Vogue pattern 1446 by Rebecca Taylor and has the most beautiful back detail:
+This is Vogue dress by Rebecca Taylor and has the most beautiful back detail:

 Interesting cold shoulder effect sporty top: